FlashOnFire/tpudp/readme.md

 gradle runChatUDPServer
 ```

-> Note: all clients will try to connect to the server through localhost.
+> Note: All clients will try to connect to the server through localhost.

 ### Client